W-L/fedflow/README.md

 ```

-The parameter `provision` is only needed if the clients are real machines.
 If `sim = true` is set, `hostname, username, port, sshkey` are ignored and vagrant vms are used instead.
 When real machines should be used, their connection details need to be provided.
-The field sshkey is the path to the public key used to authenticate the user on the host.
+The field sshkey is the path to the ssh key used to authenticate the user on the remote.
 Exchange of connection credentials is only automated in the simulation with vagrant.

 ## Example usage